suriyaa333/urlshortner-frontend/README.md

 # Tally-Hackathon-Submission - A One-Stop Platform to Generate and Manage Short URLs

+## Deployment
+- Our website is live @ https://tallyurl.herokuapp.com/

 ## About Our Submission
 - Our submission involves the implementation of a one-stop platform that handles a URL Shortening service in the form of a web app.
 - The platform enables customization of the shortened URL in the form of multiple options provided to the end user from which he can choose from.